floragunncom/search-guard-docs/_content/_docs_auth_auth/auth_auth_sg_auth_token.md

 **requested.roles:** It is also possible to specify the requested permissions by roles.
 If one or more role names are specified here, the created token will only have the privileges the roles have in the Search Guard configuration.
 Optional.

+**freeze_privileges:** You can choose whether Search Guard will create a snapshot of the current role configuration which will be used by the auth token.
+This ensures that an auth token will continue to work, even if you redesign your role configuration.
+By default, (or by setting this to true) Search Guard will create a configuration snapshot; setting this to false will always use the current role configuration.
+Note: Administrators can use the `sg_config.yml` configuration option `sg_config.dynamic.auth_token_provider.freeze_privileges` to prevent normal users from choosing this option while creating new auth tokens.
+See [Other Configuration Options](#other-configuration-options) for details.

 ## Using Auth Tokens